CefasRepRes/celtic_sea_cod_trawling_analysis_2023/README.md

 #### Categories for aggregation

-   - **Year**: Temporal resolution of the final output .
+   - **Year**: Temporal resolution of the final output
-   - **Quarter**: Temporal resolution of the final output.
+   - **Quarter**: Temporal resolution of the final output
    - **C-Square 0.05**: Represents the spatial resolution of the aggregated output.
-The resolution will enable high resolution analysis but preserving the anonymity of individual vessels activity .
+The resolution will enable high resolution analysis but preserving the anonymity of individual vessels activity
    - **Mesh size range**: The 2 mesh size categories ('70-99' & '100-119+') enable the spatio-temporal fishing activity trend analysis and comparison of the activity of the 2 fleet segments
    - **Country**: GBR  or EU ( or individual member states ) .
 To analyse the fishing activity by fleet country .